Thinking of getting your own video? Check out our video ads page for more information and video examples.

 Geico’s ‘Unskippable‘ pre-roll series is a perfect example of how to get to the point, fast.
 The core message of the ad is communicated in the first 5 seconds – the rest of the advert is pure comic relief.
 “Save 15% on your car insurance in 15 minutes.”
 Done!
 Even if you hit SKIP at the earliest possible opportunity – you’ll still have that takeaway.

-But what about the marketers who are serving up all sugar without any medicine?
-I’m talking all entertainment, no brand message?
+But what about the marketers who are serving up all sugar without any medicine? we’re talking all entertainment, no brand message?

 Like nonexistent medicine, it ‘tastes great’ – but it doesn’t have the desired effect.

-Hey, I’m not into naming and shaming, but I’ve watched a LOT of pre-roll ads while researching this article – and, in some cases, I couldn’t tell you what company they were promoting.
-Videos that were jam-packed with cute puppies and ballerinas that raised a smile, but didn’t inspire me to take any action or feel any interest in what that company does.
+Hey, we’re not into naming and shaming, but we’ve watched a LOT of pre-roll ads while researching this article – and, in some cases, we couldn’t tell you what company they were promoting.
+Videos that were jam-packed with cute puppies and ballerinas that raised a smile, but didn’t inspire us to take any action or feel any interest in what that company does.

 Brands have become so preoccupied with avoiding being seen as ‘interruptive’ that they’re forgetting to actually get their message across.
 That’s somehow become secondary.